Configure @devintern/code for your project and tools

 • Install your AI agent CLI

-• Or specify path: --claude-path /path/to/claude
+• Or specify path: --agent-path /path/to/claude